dyarawilliams/100-days-of-code/r1-log.md

 Began working on the cuisine restuarant website which is the 6th layout.

 ### R1D55
-Started today with CSS Diner, then continued working on the last two layouts: cuisine restuarant an salon.
+Started today with CSS Diner, then continued working on the last two layouts: cuisine restuarant and salon.

+### R1D56
+Added a footer to the cuisine restuarant layout, then watched Traversy Media Crash Course on Javascript.